Teaching Elementary Math Conceptually:

 Teaching Elementary Math Conceptually: A New Paradigm was developed by Kim Chappell.
-Kim Chappell is an Assistant Professor of Education at Crown College in Minnesota.
-Currently, she teaches undergraduate courses in the Teacher Education Department.
-She supervises student teachers, mentors students, and writes curriculum.
-Professor Chappell has over 19 years of teaching experience, 14 of those years in grades 1 through 8.
-She spent 9 years teaching middle school mathematics.
+Kim Chappell is an Assistant Professor of Education at Fort Hays State University in Kansas.
+Currently, she teaches graduate courses in the Advanced Education Programs Department.
+She supervises research projects, mentors students, and writes curriculum.
+Dr. Chappell has over 27 years of teaching experience, 14 of those years in grades one through eight.
+She spent nine years teaching middle school mathematics.
 She holds two master’s degrees, a Master of Education in Curriculum and Instruction, and a Master of Science in Mathematics Education.
 She also holds an Ed.D. degree in Instructional Leadership.

 You may contact the instructor by emailing Professor Chappell at email@example.com calling her at

 509-891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com and also the Help section of your course.